dav793/typescript-examples/README.md

 # Typescript examples

-Tiny sandbox made to test various Typescript use-cases in a NodeJS environment and use as reference.
+Tiny sandbox made to test various Typescript use-cases in a NodeJS environment.

-Uses:
+The examples are located in `server/src/examples`.

+This project uses:
 * NodeJS 20.11.0
 * Typescript 5.3.3